jross365/Get-ExtendedAttributes/.github/README.md

 This module provides functionality similar to the *Get-ChildItem* cmdlet.
 Instead of basic file attributes, however, **gea** enumerates and returns attributes not easily exposed to Powershell.

-The primary function in this Powershell module is also named **Get-ExtendedAttributes**.
-All future references to **gea** refer to the Powershell function that bears the same name.

 **These attributes include:**

 * **Video** (image/sound/combined bitrates, length, resolution, encoding, etc)